Worble/Zulma/README.md

 theme = "zulma"
 ```

 That's it!
-No more configuration should be required, however head to the [Options](#options) section to see what you can set for more customizability.
+No more configuration should be required, however it might look a little basic.
+Head to the [Options](#options) section to see what you can set for more customizability.

 ## Javascript